groonga/groonga/doc/source/reference/functions/snippet_html.rst

 Both the max number of text parts and the max size of a text part aren't customizable.

+If you want to customize them, you need to use :doc:`snippet` instead of this function.

 You can specify string literal instead of column.

 .. groonga-command